-End of life and assisted suicide
+End of life and assisted dying

 Everyone with Parkinson's should have access to effective health and social care services at every stage of the condition.